How to use every feature of OpenFurqan

 Click the prayer times icon (clock) in the topbar.
 Set your country and city in Settings, go to the Prayer tab.
 Choose your calculation method and madhab (Hanafi or Shafi).
 31+ countries and 11+ calculation methods are supported.
 The next prayer time is shown at a glance.

 Click the theme switcher icon in the topbar.
-Choose from 4 themes: Dark (default dark background), Parchment (warm light background), Black & White (pure contrast), or Dark B&W (true black background).
+Choose from 6 themes: Dark, Parchment, Black & White, Dark B&W, Mist, and Sky.
 Theme changes animate smoothly between colors.

 Open the Tools tab in Study Mode.
 Adjust Arabic text size and translation text size with sliders.
-Choose from 4 Arabic fonts: KFGQPC Hafs, KFGQPC Hafs Smart, Scheherazade New, and Uthman Naskh.
+Choose from 4 Arabic fonts: Scheherazade New (default), KFGQPC Uthmanic Hafs, KFGQPC Hafs Smart, and Uthman Taha Naskh.
 You can also switch between Uthmani and Naskh script styles.

 Press ? to see all shortcuts.
 J/K or arrow keys for next/previous ayah, P or Space for play/pause audio, W for word-by-word mode, F for study/focus mode, / to open search, and Esc to close dialogs or modals.

-Press / on your keyboard or click the search icon.
-Search by Arabic text or English translation.
-Results show matching ayahs with the surah name and ayah number.
+Press / on your keyboard or open the Search tab in Study Mode.
+Search by Arabic text, English translation, transliteration, word meaning, root, lemma, or surah name.
+Results show matching ayahs with the surah name, ayah number, page/juz context, and match type.
 Click any result to jump to that verse.
-In Study Mode, the search panel also offers key verses, topic exploration, and recent search history.

 Yes.
 OpenFurqan is a Progressive Web App (PWA).
 After your first visit, the app shell and previously viewed content are cached for offline use.
 You can also install it on your device for quick access.